Digital Resources

 /Types

-MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for the month of April that will provide you with social media content to share, raising awareness about key road safety issues including work zone awareness, distracted driving, occupant protection, and pedestrian safety.
+MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for March that will provide you with social media content to share, raising awareness about key road safety issues including impaired driving, pedestrian/bicycle safety, motorcycle safety and roadside emergencies.

 -